-This is the start of the most important stage of secondary education.
-The two GCSE years form the foundations for the direction of each student’s life.
+Slough and Eton school offers opportunities for students to develop skills and knowledge in various areas and contexts to achieve a holistic development of our students’.
+Year 10 is the start of the most important stage of secondary education.
+The two GCSE years form the foundation and sets the direction of each student’s life.
 This is where the hard work and ambition for top grades begins and the opportunity to start exploring the possibility of A Levels, University and other training courses begins.

 Contact with school is vital this year.
-Please check regularly to see what independent study your child has been given on ClassCharts and any deadlines they need to meet.
-Please also make sure you have access to your emails, we send out dates and information for your child digitally more often than on paper.
-The first port of contact for both students and parents is the form tutor so please keep an open dialogue with them.
+Please check school communications and WEDUC notices regularly to see what independent study your child has been given on ClassCharts and any deadlines they need to meet.
+Please also make sure you have access to your emails; we send out important dates and information for your child digitally more often than on paper.
+The first point of contact for both students and parents is the form tutor so please keep an open dialogue with them.

-I would like you to encourage your child to get involved in the wide range of extra-curricular activities and responsibilities we have available within school.
+Please encourage your child to get involved in a wide range of extra-curricular activities and responsibilities we have available within school.
 I really do believe that we offer something for everybody at Slough and Eton whether it is sports, drama, music or revision sessions.
-I would like all students to make the most of their secondary school years, and get involved.
-Please use the school website as a useful resource to find out what is going on around school, and discuss the opportunities available with your son/daughter.
+Extra-curricular activities can help students with their school work, social skills, mental and physical wellbeing, as well as being great fun.
+Please use the school website as a useful resource to find out what is going on around school and discuss the opportunities available with your son/daughter.

-We are very much looking forward to the year ahead and really appreciate the support parents and carers continue to provide with regard to school standards, including attendance, punctuality, behaviour, students’ uniform and appearance.
+We are very much looking forward to the year ahead and really appreciate the support parents and carers continue to provide to uphold our school standards, including attendance, punctuality, behaviour, students’ uniform and appearance.

-We look forward to meeting you in the coming year, but in the meantime if you have anything you wish to discuss please do not hesitate to contact me.
+We look forward to meeting you this year, but in the meantime if you have anything you wish to discuss please do not hesitate to contact me.